TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearIndependence.md

 ::::::

-## Recognizing linearly dependent sets
+## Recognising linearly dependent sets

 The following elementary properties of linear dependence and linear independence will be used throughout the text, often tacitly.